gesinger/debugvideo-com/docs/short-guide-streaming-video.md

 ### Mixing Content

 Let's say you're running a 24/7 live stream, and every 30 seconds you want to run the same 10 second ad.
-To do this, you need to somehow insert that ad into the media playlst.
+To do this, you need to somehow insert that ad into the media playlist.
 But you have a problem.
 Video files have timestamps, so, looking at our sample live stream from above:

 ```
 #EXTM3U